Clay Bar Kits

 - Free's up your other hand from holding the separate lubricant bottle.

 - One of my all-time favorite "tools". ( I have been using this brand of drying chamois for over 25 years.
-I no longer use it to dry cars as I prefer some form of micro-fiber, but I love this chamois for any time I am decontaminating a car to save time.)
+I no longer use it to dry cars as I prefer some form of micro-fiber, but I love this chamois for any time I am using a clay bar kit to save time.)

 Pay "Clay Bar Kit" Forward